oisinhassett/Crypto-Market-Trainer/README.md

 ## Data Project

 The Data project encapsulates all data related concerns.
-Internally it provides two implementations of the ```IUserService```.

-1. Using a List that is persisted to a json file.
-2. Using the Repository pattern implemented by Entityframework to handle data storage/retrieval.
+An implementation of the ```IUserService``` uses EntityFramework to handle data storage/retrieval.
 It defaults to using Sqlite for portability across platforms.

 The Service is the only element exposed from this project and consumers of this project simply need reference it to access its functionalty.
-The List implementation of the service is purely to demonstrate multiple service implementations and could be used in the Test project.

 ## Test Project